Martinez out of Arsenal squad for Fulham clash as Brighton rival Aston Villa with new bid | Goal.com

 Goal has learned Brighton have now joined Aston Villa in the race for the goalkeeper, who played a starring role in Arsenal's FA Cup success last season having filled in for the injured Bernd Leno during the final weeks of the season.

-Villa have so far tabled two offers for Martinez, but have yet to meet Arsenal's £20m asking price.
+Villa have so far tabled two offers for Martinez, but have yet to meet Arsenal's £20 million ($26m) asking price.
 Their second bid was close to that figure, but only after add-ons and bonuses were factored in.

 Sources close to the Argentine keeper have confirmed to Goal that Brighton have now entered the running for the 28-year-old and have tabled an offer that exceeds that of the Midlands club, but it has not been accepted by the Gunners.